 If you come with your family, there is a small children’s playground and a bathroom at this memorial as well.

-As far as memorials go, there are not a lot in the area (here is another in Riverside) but this one is beautiful and an excellent way to honor those that served our country.
-Get directions below if you are interested.
+As far as memorials go, there are not a lot in the area (here is another in Riverside), but this one is beautiful and an excellent way to honor those that served our country.